ABOUT THE STONES

 A type of limestone, travertine is among the more popular natural stones for wall cladding (both interior and exterior) and can also be used for interior floors, exterior paving, curbing and statuary.

-An engineered stone, the majority of Caesarstone is quartz.
+An engineered stone, Caesarstone is mostly quartz.
 Touted for its heat- and stain-resistant properties, Caesarstone offers multiple edging, finish and texture options.
 Caesarstone’s colors are more limited than its competitor, Silestone.
 Another difference between the two: Silestone uses slightly less quartz than Caesarstone.